Other Federal Agencies

 EnergyPlus.
 EnergyPlus is a stand-alone simulation program without a 'user friendly' graphical interface that models heating, cooling, lighting, ventilating, and other energy flows as well as water in buildings.

-The Home Energy Yardstick is an online tool for individuals to compare their households' energy use to others across the country and to get recommendations for improvement.
-Local governments could utilize this tool to promote energy efficiency throughout their community.
+ENERGY STAR Home Energy Yardstick: The Home Energy Yardstick is an online tool for individuals to compare their households' energy use to others across the country and to get recommendations for improvement.
+Local governments could utilize this tool to promote energy efficiency throughout their communities.

 Building Energy Codes Program.
 The COMcheck materials (software, manual code compliance, and reference guides) simplify and clarify energy code compliance.